 Shira Woolf Cohen

-Shira Woolf Cohen is an educator, community organizer and leader who has been recognized on a local and national level for her work as a school leader and in service-learning.
-She collaborates with school faculty and leaders, and non-profit organizations to implement programming and instructional systems that promote a whole child approach to student success.
-Shira spent 19 years at New Foundations Charter School in Philadelphia where she co-lead the growth of the school from a K-8 with 500 students to a K-12 school with 1500 students in her role as teacher, dean, vice principal, and principal.
-She served as an Adjunct Instructor at Temple University, Drexel University, and Johns Hopkins University, and has served as a non-profit board member for several local organizations.
-She currently supervises aspiring leaders during their principal practicum and teaches pre-service teachers in their graduate program at Holy Family University, and serves as the Board Secretary for the National Youth Leadership Council.
-Shira knows how to work with schools and organizations to develop, implement, and evaluate programs and initiatives that support change, innovation, and positive outcomes for schools and communities.
-Shira’s focus within Innovageous will be programs and instruction.
+Shira Woolf Cohen is an educator, community organizer and leader who has been recognized locally and nationally for her work.
+Shira spent 19 years at a charter school in Philadelphia where she co-lead the growth of the school from a K-8 with 500 students to a K-12 school with 1500 students in her role as Teacher, Dean, Vice Principal and Principal.
+She served as an Adjunct Instructor at multiple universities and a board member and chair for several local and national nonprofit organizations.
+She currently supervises aspiring leaders during their principal practicum and teaches pre-service teachers in their graduate program at Holy Family University and University of Phoenix, and is the facilitator for the National Youth Leadership Council’s Instructional Leadership in Service-Learning Certificate Program.
+She was a recipient of the G. Bernard Gill Award in Service-Learning Urban Leadership and is a Cohort 3 Senior Neubauer Fellow in Educational Leadership.